jnbastoky/Recipes/index.md

+## Introduction
 This is collection of personal recipes.
-Most of these are created by me or are an adaption of other recipes.
-There are often a work in progress and are updated from time to time.
+Most of these are created by me or are an adaptation of other recipes (sources are noted).
+They are often a work in progress and are updated from time to time.

 ## Table of Contents
 <ul>